nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 16 - Safe Haven.md

   - _Character Defining Moment:_ **Joyce** — Introduced as a master of domestic camouflage whose grandmotherly appearance hides a lifetime of expertise in violence and espionage.
   - _Key Dialog:_ **Joyce:** "Television always did add ten pounds of menace."
   - _Key Dialog:_ **Joyce:** "I just scrubbed the blood and grime out of this rug last Tuesday, and I’m not in the mood to do it again so soon."
+  - **Key Event:** Joyce pauses, momentarily forgetting where she keeps the antiseptic.
+Hatcher notices the "hollow" silence—a symptom of her Bond eating a memory—and steps in.
+  - _Key Dialog:_ **Hatcher:** "Top shelf, left cabinet.
+Behind the chamomile. right?"
+  - _Key Dialog:_ **Joyce (smiling):** "Right where I left it.
+You always were observant, Detective."

 ---